7. Samsung Galaxy Note 4

 Note 4's camera exhibits punchy colors, and for the most part works flawlessly.
 In fact, some scenes look more dramatic than real life due to Samsung's image processing.
 Under the Gorilla Glass 3 and Super AMOLED is a solid Snapdragon 801 processor, 3GB of RAM and a user-replaceable 3220mAh Fast Charging battery.

 Samsung's support of microSD cards as well as its removable battery is also laudable, something that didn't carry over to the new Galaxy S6.
-Just be warned, the Samsung Galaxy Note 5 is around the corner and the current best phablet will cost you.
-It's $300, and that's with a carrier's strict two-year contract in the US.
-Otherwise, it's pricier at $600 off-contract.
+The Samsung Galaxy Note 5 just launched, and we're about to throw it into our top ten, but the new phablet will cost you.
+It's $250, and that's with a carrier's strict two-year contract in the US.
+Otherwise, it's pricier at nearly $700 off-contract.